Brian Eaton: Early war service

 In April 1940, Eaton was assigned to the newly re-formed Central Flying School at Camden, New South Wales, as an instructor.
 Promoted to temporary squadron leader in September 1940, he was transferred to the Directorate of Training in June 1941.
 He became a fighter controller at No. 5 Fighter Sector Headquarters, Darwin, Northern Territory, in March 1942.
 In October that year, he departed Australia for North Africa via India and the United Kingdom, fearful that the fighting would be over before he arrived.
 He posted in to No. 1 Middle East Training School in January 1943 before taking up duties with No. 3 Squadron RAAF, which was then engaged in the Battle of Tunisia.

 Eaton's combat career began inauspiciously, when he was shot down three times in the space of ten days.
 On the first occasion, his P-40 Kittyhawk was hit by 20 mm cannon shells from an enemy fighter that he never saw.
 He later recalled, "I was too busy getting the kite down to be frightened.
 But my God was I surprised."
 Eaton brought his crippled aircraft in for a forced landing at El Hamma—in the midst of a tank battle between German and New Zealand forces.
 After the fighting had died down he made his way over to the New Zealanders, who gave him a lift back to his air base.
 The second time he was shot down, his plane was struck by 88 mm anti-aircraft fire, necessitating another crash landing, this time behind enemy lines.
 Sympathetic Arab tribesmen smuggled him past the Germans and back to his airfield.
-Two days later, his P-40 was hit by fire from an Me 109 that dived at him from out of the sun.
+Two days later, his P-40 was hit by fire from an Messerschmitt Bf 109 that dived at him from out of the sun.
 He was able to glide back to base, 80 mi away, but on arriving found that it was under attack by German bombers.
 He decided he had no other option than to land the damaged plane among the exploding bombs, and managed to do so without mishap.
 His series of narrow escapes engendered a spirit of fatalism, and a habit of keeping his emotions severely in check while on duty: "I just couldn't see myself living when so many were dying.
 It was something which, at the time, didn't bear much dwelling on."